kosmos-lab/kosmos-ardublockly/README.md

 For further information on Ardublockly please visit https://github.com/carlosperate/ardublockly

+This version of Kosmos-ardublockly has been extended with blocks (i.e. Arduino-Grove modules, Neopixel LEDs) as well as the German language and is being further developed for use as a tool for maker workshops with students.

 ## Cloning the repository
 Please note that there are submodules in the repository that need initialisation.
 So, to correctly clone the Ardublockly repository: